nccgroup/ConMachi/README.md

 # Conmachi Container Scanner
 ## Is It Wrong To Pick Up Capabilities In A Container?

-Conmachi is a tool written in GO intended to be used to collect information about a container environment and list potential security issues.
+Conmachi is a tool written in Golang intended to be used to collect information about a container environment and list potential security issues.
 It can be statically compiled so that it can be dropped into a container environment and run without any dependencies.

 ## Building